rhmodding/Tickompiler/docs/engines.rst

    A single half-beat rally, where the player hits the ball as though it were a 1-beat rally. (fast rally)

 0x5A
-   Fast rally cue sound, two beats after the start of the macro.
+   Fast rally cue sound, two beats after the start of the sub.

 0x5B
    Turbo rally cue sound.